jfriedson/Voxel-Particle-Sim/README.md

 ## To-do
-- Organize c++ program into functions and/or classes

 - Switch to a kinematic simulation instead of the current cellular automata-like approach for particle movement.

 - There is a bug where rendering the camera from a position with a negative component results in a jittery image.
 It seems to be a miscalculation in the ray origin or angle with negative values.
 Still searching for the fix.